pablomartinferrari/multifamily-convert/docs/02-spfx-webpart.md

 Answer the prompts:

 ```
 ?
-What is your solution name? spfx-excel-processor
+What is your solution name? spfx-multifamily-processor
 ?
 Which type of client-side component to create?
 WebPart
 ?
 What is your Web part name?
-ExcelProcessor
+MultifamilyProcessor
 ?
 Which template would you like to use?
 React
 ?
 Where do you want to place the files?
 Use the current folder
 ?
 Do you want to allow the tenant admin to deploy the solution to all sites?
 Y